jiajyeah/mycv/readme.txt

 This is my first time to learning git!
 WOW!
 HAHA,I'm altering this document at Home!
+Hi,I'm coming,Just for testing!(At Home)